mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 Below you can see the screenshot of a successfull request to our running API, we can see 200 as OK success status response code and in the black box on the right, you can see the request, that can be seen as a cURL,in Node, in Javascript, and in Java.
 In the second box, you can see the response of the body with the list of the plates.

+You can see all the Parameters Type: query, path, header, and body.

 ![](img/GET.png)

-You can see all the Parameters Type: query, path, header, and body.
-In addition, all the query params are listed and you can filter them.
-You can also edit it in JSON as shown below.
+In addition, you can also edit it in JSON as shown below.

 ![](img/editJSON.png)

 ###POST request